dotmpe/python-brickowl-api/README.md

-# python-bricklink-api
+# python-brickowl-api
-Wrapper for the Bricklink API (v1)
+Wrapper for the BrickOwl API (v1)